 - Poor installation: When a professional installs a new pool liner, it needs to be placed so that wrinkles are not present during or after installation.
 If you have hired a professional installer, they should ensure that no creases are present after the liner is installed.

-- Puckering: When the pool liner puckers, it is usually because of undissolved granular chemicals on the vinyl or chlorine tablets that are left to dissolve on the liner.
+- Puckering: When the pool liner puckers, it is usually because of undissolved granular chemicals on the vinyl or chlorine tablets left to dissolve on the liner.

-- Water loss: When water is pumped out or leaks out of a pool liner, the vinyl will contract and make it difficult to reset the pool liner with no wrinkles.
+- Water loss: When water is pumped out or leaks out of a pool liner, the vinyl will contract, making it difficult to reset the liner with no wrinkles.

 How to Remove Pool Liner Wrinkles